FutureInsightTech/Future-Insight-Android-App/README.md

-# Future-Insight-Android-App
+# Future Insight Android Application

-This is the android application for Future Insight
+This is the offical Application for Future Insight Technology.

+# Features

+# Contributions

+#